miranda-zhang/doc/elasticsearch/README.md

 * You can check one of these with the same `_search` query.

 # Setting
-Thanks — now we can see exactly how your `aurora-index-1761178970` is configured.
-Let me break it down in **plain terms**.

----

 ## **1. Shards & Replicas**

 ```json